TV Tropes Needs Your Help

 - All Girls Want Bad Boys: Lampshaded by Buffy herself in "Something Blue" when she worries that a nice, safe relationship would lack the intensity.

 - All Women Love Shoes: Buffy and Cordelia have one thing in common.

 - Always Save the Girl: A more familial example: in "The Gift," she flat-out admits that she's perfectly willing to let Glory destroy the world as long as it means she can save and protect Dawn to the very end.

-- Ambiguously Bi: In Season 8 Buffy has sex with Lipstick Lesbian Slayer Satsu.
-Twice.
-And admits she can never return Satsu's affections.
-And then in Season 9 she thinks she slept with Willow after a night of partying, but didn't.
+- Ambiguously Bi: In Season 8 Buffy has sex with Lipstick Lesbian Slayer Satsu, Twice, and then admits she can never return Satsu's affections.
+Then in Season 9 she thinks she slept with Willow after a night of partying, but didn't.
 This is likely due to the Buffyverse having No Bisexuals.